How to Create a Positive Candidate Experience According to Job Seekers

 Think about it from the job seeker’s perspective: Candidates are usually motivated to find their next great job.
 It can be disheartening and frustrating to go weeks without a response after sending in an application.
 It can be nerve-wracking to have to wait to hear back after completing the first interview.

 Keep candidates in the loop throughout the hiring process.
 Having a standardized hiring process can help ensure that all candidates are moved through the pipeline quickly and effectively.
-Using an ATS like CareerPlug can also be useful for organizing your hiring process, automating interview scheduling, and communicating with candidates quickly through text messaging.
+Using an ATS like CareerPlug can also be useful for organizing your hiring process, scheduling interviews, and keeping track of the various stages your candidates are in.

 Other things to consider